core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 ## Version -01 to -02 ## {#sec-01-02}

 * Alignment with latest format of EDHOC messages.

+* Guideline on ID conversions based on applicability statement.

 * Clarifications on applicability statements.